dec4234/sandstone/README.md

 - [x] Figure out what to do with packets and begin implementing a full version
   - [ ] Deserialize given standard info tests
   - [x] How to handle optional fields ...
 See Packet::LoginPluginResponse
+- [x] Utilities
+  - [ ] Thread pool for new connections
+  - [ ] Auto generate serialization/deserialization tests for all packets?
+    - [ ] Macro
+    - [ ] Default field trait?
+Derive?
 - [ ] Begin basic login procedure handler?
 - [ ] Compression support
 - [ ] Encryption support